 Each Fund's investment objective is non-fundamental, meaning it may be changed by the Board of Trustees (the "Board") of the Trust, without the approval of Fund shareholders.
 Each Fund based on an index or benchmark reserves the right to substitute a different index or benchmark for its current index or benchmark, without the approval of that Fund's shareholders.
 Other funds may be added in the future.
-Each Fund is a non-diversified management investment company.

-Each Fund is an exchange-traded fund (each, an "ETF") and the shares of each Fund ("Shares") are listed on The Nasdaq Stock Market, (the "Exchange") as set forth on the cover of this SAI.
-The Shares trade on the Exchange at market prices that may differ to some degree from the Shares' NAVs.
+Each Fund is an exchange-traded fund ("ETF") and the shares of each Fund ("Shares") are listed on the Exchange set forth on the cover of this SAI.
+The Shares trade on the relevant Exchange at market prices that may differ to some degree from the Shares' NAVs.
 Each Fund issues and redeems Shares on a continuous basis at NAV in large, specified numbers of Shares called "Creation Units."
 Creation Units of each Fund are issued and redeemed in-kind for securities and an amount of cash or entirely in cash, in each case at the discretion of ProShare Advisors LLC ("ProShare Advisors").
 Except when aggregated in Creation Units, Shares cannot be purchased from and are not redeemable securities of each Fund.
 Retail investors, therefore, generally will not be able to purchase or redeem the Shares directly.
 Rather, most retail investors will purchase and sell Shares in the secondary market with the assistance of a broker.
 Reference is made to each Prospectus for a discussion of the investment objectives and policies of each Fund.
 The discussion below supplements, and should be read in conjunction with, each Prospectus.